 You can either pick-up a Huber Packet in the jail lobby brochure stand or print one by going to the Huber Law section of our website.
 Complete the forms in the packet, and then contact the Huber Officer at (920) 683-4945 to set up an appointment, to process your paperwork and educate you before your report in date.

 Once in custody you must submit a request slip to the trusty coordinator requesting to be a trusty.
 You must be serving a sentence not less than 30 days in order to apply.
 Each request will be handled or approved on a case by case basis.
 Trusty duty is a privilege and not a right.

-If you are sentenced to 25 days or more you will be required to complete 20% - 30% of your sentence in the jail prior to being placed on the program.
+If you are sentenced to 22 days or more you may be required to complete 20% - 30% of your sentence in the jail prior to being placed on the program.
 SCRAM Continuous Monitoring works with a land line phone service or internet provider.
-Application can be obtained from brochure stand in the jail lobby or refer to Electronic Monitoring Program section of our website for printable version.
-Print, complete, and return to the front counter of the jail.
+An application can be obtained from the brochure stand in the jail lobby or by printing one (see Electronic Monitoring Program) off our website, complete, and return to the jail.